 Moving from Swift 5 to Swift 6

-Analyzing Projects Using Instruments
+Analyzing projects using Instruments

-A proper understanding of Task / async / await
+Proper understanding of Task / async / await

-How asynchronous functions work
+How asynchronous (async) functions work

-Theoretical content of structural simultaneity
+Theoretical content of structured concurrency

 Parallel Processing - (1) async let (2) TaskGroup

-Understanding the Collaborative Cancellation Model
+Understanding the Cooperative Cancellation Model

-Application of TaskGroup (specifying the number of concurrent threads - custom settings)
+Application of TaskGroup (Specifying the number of concurrent threads - custom settings)

-Utilizing Task-Local Variables
+Utilization of Task-Local Variables

 📌 Various example projects

-Separate textbook (PDF of the tank book) available for purchase
+Separate textbook (E-book PDF) available for purchase

-(Textbooks must be purchased separately.)
+(The textbook must be purchased separately.)

-Provides various project example code materials
+Providing various project example code materials

-Provision of theoretical learning code materials
+Theoretical learning code materials provided

 Link: https://smartstore.naver.com/allenschool/products/11528874881